c0fec0de/anycache/docs/index.rst

 18

 `anycache` caches nearly any python object.
 Also `lambda` statements.
-It uses Dill_ as backend.
-An improved version of pythons build-in `pickle`.
+It uses Dill_ as backend, an improved version of pythons build-in `pickle`.

-To preserve the result between multiple python runs, a persistent cache directory needs to be set.
+Set a persistent cache directory to preserve the result between multiple python runs:

 >>> from anycache import anycache
 >>> @anycache(cachedir='/tmp/anycache.my')